Skip to main content

 • On-site facilities include parking, picnic tables, restrooms, and a café with some food options.

-The Poas Volcano is far from Costa Rica's only volcanic attraction, and geothermically inclined visitors should make a note to visit the Irazú Volcano, also home to a crater lake, or the popular Arenal Volcano.
-Guided hiking, adventure, or sightseeing tours depart for Costa Rica's volcanic hotspots daily.
+The Poas Volcano is far from Costa Rica's only volcanic attraction in the Central Valley.
+Geothermically inclined visitors should make a note to visit Irazú Volcano National Park.
+Irazú Volcano is Costa Rica’s highest active volcano, and it’s also home to a crater lake.

 THE VALUE OF TRIP CANVAS